-Who doesn’t love lazy summer days?
+Who doesn't love lazy summer days?
 No more school, early mornings, or homework.
 That is something I can get behind.
 By the time summer rolls around, kids and moms alike can use a break.
 In our family, we love to spend our summers playing, crafting and enjoying time outdoors.
 Things just move at a slower pace and we are free to enjoy our days.
 We recently took advantage of the extra time we had and made some Popsicle Stick Flowers.
-These are simple to make and don’t require watering, which is a big plus if you weren’t born with a green thumb.
-Post sponsored by The Original Brand Popsicle® but all opinions are my own.
+These are simple to make and don't require watering, which is a big plus if you weren't born with a green thumb.
+For more fun with Popsicle sticks check out Popsicle Stick Patterns and 20 Popsicle Stick Crafts and Activities.

 Popsicle Stick Flowers